 Most inexpensive "antenna tuners" out there today are T-networks.
 The MFJ-940D pictured above is an example.

-Mind you ... the T-network configuration will do the job of transforming complex antenna system impedances, appearing at its output (antenna system side), to a 50 Ohm impedance at its input (transmitter side).
+Mind you ... the T-network configuration will do the job of transforming complex antenna system impedance, appearing at its output (antenna system side), to a 50 Ohm impedance at its input (transmitter side).

-L-networks require large capacitance values ... in the thousands of ohms at low frequencies!
+L-networks require very large capacitance values ... in the thousands of picofarads (pf) at low frequencies!
 Variable capacitors with this much capacitance are extremely expensive.

 The AT-600Pro Autotuner by LDG neatly solved the problem of cost while preserving full flexibility, efficiency and effectiveness of the L-network configuration! :-)